Hydronic Baseboard Heating History: 1950 to Present

 What Is Hydronic Baseboard Heating?

 As stated, hydronic baseboard heating uses the circulation of hot water through pipes to create heat.
-It is rather in ingenious invention and is more clean and sustainable than many other forms of heat.Ā
+A rather ingenious invention, it is more clean and sustainable than many other forms of heat.

 Heated pipes radiate heat into the room and create a current of rising heated air that circulates around the room.Ā